 For the access bridge installation, once the new aluminized steel type II corrugated pipe has been satisfactorily set in place, the Contractor shall completely backfill same with granular material M.T.O.
 Type "B" O.P.S.S.
 Form 1010 with the following exception.
-The top 305mm (12") of the backfill material for the full top width of the access, and the full top width of the drain or the excavated trench, and any approaches to the north and transitions to the south shall be granular material M.T.O.
+The top 305mm (12") of the backfill material for the full top width of the access, and the full top width of the drain or the excavated trench, and any approaches to the south and transitions to the north shall be granular material M.T.O.
 Type "A" O.P.S.S.
 Form 1010.
-All of the driveway approach areas extending from the Town roadway to the south top of bank of the drain and shall be backfilled with compacted granular material M.T.O.
+All of the driveway approach areas extending from the Town roadway to the south face of the new bridge culvert shall be backfilled with compacted granular material M.T.O.
 Type "A" O.P.S.S.
 Form 1010, but only after all topsoil material has been completely removed and disposed of, and the minimum thickness of this granular material shall be 305mm (12").
-All areas outside of the access driveway shall be backfilled with native material compacted to 96% of Standard Proctor Density and topped with a minimum of 50mm of topsoil and shall be seeded and mulched.
+All areas outside of the access driveway shall be backfilled with native material compacted to 95% of Standard Proctor Density and topped with a minimum of 50mm of topsoil and shall be seeded and mulched.

+For hard surface driveway crossings, the top 305mm (12") of the backfill over the pipe below the hard surface treatment shall comprise granular material M.T.O.
+Type "A" O.P.S.S.
+Form 1010 compacted to a minimum of 100% Standard Proctor Density.
 The Contractor shall at all times be very careful when performing its backfilling and compaction operations so that no damage is caused to the pipe.
 To ensure that no damage is caused to the proposed pipe, alternative methods of achieving the required backfill compaction shall be submitted to the Consulting Engineer or the Town Drainage Superintendent for their approval prior to the commencement of this work.
+The Contractor shall restore the asphalt surface by placing a minimum of the existing thickness or a